Requests¶

 Reading raw bytes¶

-Files read from multipart/form-data
+Files are read from multipart/form-data payload.

-from blacksheep import FromFiles
+from blacksheep import FromFiles, post

 async def post_files(files: FromFiles):